 Application and Admissions Process

-The deadline to apply for admission to the fall semester is January 7.
+The deadline to apply for admission is January 7.
+Applications are only accepted for the fall semester.

-The application process is entirely online.
-Begin by going to the application page of the Graduate School web site and creating an account.
+Begin the application process by creating an account on the Graduate School's application page.
 The online application is secure and can be immediately viewed by the CAM admissions committee upon submission.
-You can learn more about the application process and review additional guidelines on the Graduate School web site.
+You can learn more about the application process and review additional guidelines on the Graduate School website.

 Materials you will need for the application process

 - You will be asked to enter typical application information such as nationality, GPA, schools attended, etc.

 - You will be required to upload an accurate unofficial transcript for each school you have attended.
 Please do not send official copies to the CAM office.
 Please note that there are only up to three fields for listing schools attended.
 If you attended more than three, you must upload those transcripts in the writing sample portion of the application.